lanl/spatter/README.md

    - MODULEFILE is set to `modules/custom.mod`
    - SPATTER is set to path of the Spatter executable
    - ranklist is set to sweep from 1-36 threads/ranks respectively for a CTS-1 type system
+   - boundarylist is set to reasonable defaults for scaling experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
-   - sizelist is set to reasonable defaults for strong scaling experiments (specifies the size of the pattern to truncate at)
+   - (STRONG SCALING ONLY) sizelist is set to reasonable defaults for strong scaling experiments (specifies the size of the pattern to truncate at)
 4. Attempts to build Spatter with CMake, GCC, and MPI
    - You will need GCC and MPI loaded into your environment (include them in your `modules/custom.mod`)